james-see/pdf-cleaner/README.md

 # pdf-cleaner
 This allows you to clean a PDF and it's embedded images from any metadata.
+Please leave any comments in the issues section, and I welcome a security and thorough code review.
+Thanks and enjoy.

 ### Prerequisites

 If you are running OSX, you can try the install.sh (coming soon) file to install all the prerequisites.
 Otherwise manually find the following: QPDF, pdftk, pdfinfo.

 #### QPDF
+the easy way with [homebrew](http://brew.is)
+`brew update`
 `brew install qpdf`

 #### pdftk
-download https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/pdftk_server-2.02-mac_osx-10.11-setup.pkg
-(works for El Capitan)
+as of writing the easiest way is just to download the latest package that works for El Capitan, when a homebrew version becomes available, I will hopefully update this. download https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/pdftk_server-2.02-mac_osx-10.11-setup.pkg

 #### pdfinfo
+the fastest way is to download the precombiled binary from foolabs for xpdf, which includes pdfinfo:

-`cd ~/Downloads`
+move to your proper downloads folder to stay organized `cd ~/Downloads`

 get precompiled binary of xpdf which included pdfinfo